Jagroop-Dev/Playnite-Animated-Covers/README.md

 ## How it works

 Playnite's Extra Metadata Loader addon supports a file called `VideoMicrotrailer.mp4` per game.
-This project patches your chosen fullscreen theme's XAML to hook into that file and display it as an animated cover in the game carousel — looping while the game is focused, hidden when it isn't.
+This project patches your chosen fullscreen theme's XAML to hook into that file and display it as an animated cover in the game carousel, looping while the game is focused, hidden when it isn't.

 The patch is applied via a GitHub Copilot prompt (using Claude Haiku 4.5) that reads your theme and makes the necessary XAML/WPF changes automatically.